Infrastructure security: Security challenges for the electricity infrastructure

 One method is to isolate load systems.
 Sophisticated defense systems should be wide-area, real-time protection, with control systems that are alerted and guided by sensing technologies.
 Communication and information must be capably routed.

 Remedies

 Many countries have initiated government agencies to directly manage the security of critical infrastructure usually through the Ministry of Interior/Home Affairs, dedicated security agencies to protect facilities such as United States Federal Protective Service, as well as dedicated transport police such as the UK's British Transport Police and Amtrak Police in the United States.

 A number of government organizations focus on infrastructure security and protection.
 In the USA, the Technical Support Working Group has the Infrastructure Protection Subgroup.
 The UK has the National Infrastructure Security Co-ordination Centre.

 Critical infrastructure sites may deploy perimeter intrusion detection systems, video surveillance, access control and other security systems to detect and respond to intruders and other security events.
+Meanwhile, maritime and offshore critical infrastructure sites can benefit from the deployment of satellite imagery, sensors, advanced patrol aircraft, autonomous underwater vehicles and anti-drone capabilities, among other solutions.